relativitydev/field-finder/README.md

 # Project Champion
 ![TSD Services](http://www.tsdservices.com/wp-content/uploads/2015/03/TSD_Logo-TM-for-website.png "TSD Services")

-TSD Services has been a major contributor to this project.
+TSD Services is a major contributor to this project.
 If you are interested in having modifications made to this project, please reach out to [TSD Services](http://www.tsdservices.com) for an estimate.

 # Project Setup